GeneralKenobi178/Wearable_ECG/README.md

 ## 🔥 Key Features
 - 🧬 Accurate signal acquisition and filtering
 - 📈 Real-time waveform visualization
-- 🛡️ Secure and private data handling
+- 🛡️ Secure and private data handling (In Development)
-- 🏃‍♂️ Comfortable for continuous daily wear
+- 🏃‍♂️ Comfortable for continuous daily wear (In Development)
 - 🕒 Long battery life with fast charging

 ---

 ## 🚀 Getting Started
-1. 🔌 Connect the EKG sensor to the microcontroller.
+1. 🔌 Power on the EKG device via the switch.
-2. 🖥️ Upload the firmware using Arduino IDE or PlatformIO.
+2. 🖥️ Access the microcontroller via SSH.
-3. 📱 Install the mobile app or desktop software.
-4. 📡 Pair the device via BLE.
+3. 📡 Run the python program.
-5. 📊 Start monitoring your EKG signals!
+4. 📊 Start monitoring your EKG signals!

 ---